Questions on Trusts

 It’s a good idea to have at least two trustees (in addition to yourself).
 This ensures that control of and access to the trust fund continues following your death and that a claim can be paid without waiting for probate, provided that at least one trustee is still alive.
 If there was only one trustee and he or she died, then the administration of the trust would be transferred to the deceased trustee’s legal personal representatives.

 In some circumstances, you may have to appoint an independent trustee to exercise certain powers within a trust.
 The trust provisions will say if an independent trustee is required.

 The trustees must carry out certain duties.
 The main responsibility is to look after the trust property in accordance with the terms of the trust and trust law.
 The trustees must administer the trust honestly and impartially for the benefit of all beneficiaries.

 The trustees must make any decision about the trust collectively.
-If one trustee disagrees with a proposed course of action, it cannot go ahead, unless the trust provides for majority decision.
+If one trustee disagrees with a proposed course of action, it cannot go ahead, unless the trust provides for a majority decision.

 If the trustees act in a manner, which the terms of the trust do not allow, there will be a breach of trust for which the trustees may be personally liable.

 ARE TRUSTEES PAID FOR THEIR DUTIES?